DavidRossHall/JChemEd-AirQualityData/README.md

       - the NAPS station ID
       - the number of data pairs (winter & summer, the default is 15)
       - whether you want to save the data as .csvs (default is TRUE)
-4. As long as everything is setup, you can just run this entire script and **in a new directory** specific to the NAPS station and ECCC data year you'll get the following outputs:
+4. As long as everything is setup, you can just run this entire script and **in a new directory** specific to the NAPS station and ECCC data year you specified, you'll get the following outputs:
   -  containing the number of .csv subset files you requested
   - a PDF answer report for each data frame.